Egypt's Sisi to sign investment regulations in 7-10 days - minister

-CAIRO, June 17 Egyptian President Abdel Fattah al-Sisi will sign the executive regulations of a newly issued investment law within seven to 10 days, Investment Minister Sahar Nasr told Reuters on Saturday.
+CAIRO, June 17 (Reuters) - Egyptian President Abdel Fattah al-Sisi will sign the executive regulations of a newly issued investment law within seven to 10 days, Investment Minister Sahar Nasr told Reuters on Saturday.

 Sisi on June 1 ratified the long-delayed investment law aimed at making business easier and creating incentives to lure back investors after years of turmoil, but investors are waiting for more details before rushing back in.